-- Wiltshire College & University Centre e-mail systems are provided for college use. - Wiltshire College & University Centre monitors all e-mail to ensure compliance with policy. - E-mail is not a secure method of communication.
+- Wiltshire College & University Centre e-mail systems are provided for college use. - Wiltshire College & University Centre may monitor e-mail to ensure compliance with policy. - E-mail is not a secure method of communication.
 Once a message is sent you have no further control over who reads it. - E-mail is admissible in court & carries the same weight as a letter on company headed paper.

-- Use the same care when drafting an e-mail message as you would when writing a letter - Make sure that your message is concise, relevant only sent to the people who need to read it. - When sending emails to multiple people containing data use BCC not CC, to ensure recipients do not see others' personal data.
-Use the telephone or face to face conversation instead of e-mail where this is possible & appropriate. - Use the 'Scheduling Assistant', 'Out of Office Assistant' and 'free'/'busy' status to plan meetings and let people know when you are free. - Ensure that forwarding rules are targeted, selective & precise. - Ensure your emails comply with the Email and Internet Additional Guidance at Appendix A.
+- Use the same care when drafting an e-mail message as you would when writing a letter. - Make sure that your message is concise, relevant & sent only to the people that need to read it. - Ensure your emails comply with the Email and Internet Additional Guidance at Appendix A.

-- Never use e-mail to rebuke, criticise or complain about somebody without careful consideration.
-You may say something that you regret, the record will be permanent and could be disclosed in a subject access request.

 - Never open an attachment that you were not expecting.
-Even if you know the sender.

-- Never click on a link within an e-mail message unless you know the sender & the purpose of the link.

-- Never supply banking or payment details in response to an e-mail message.
+Even if you know the sender. - Never click on a link within an e-mail message unless you know the sender & the purpose of the link. - Never supply banking or payment details in response to an e-mail message.
 This is a well-known method of fraud.
-Your bank will never request security details by e-mail.

-- Do not send or forward anything that:-

-- Others may find offensive

-- May be defamatory (about an individual or organisation)

-- Where copyright might be infringed

-- Do not circulate non-work-related material.
-This includes but is not limited to:

-- o Jokes or chain letters
+Your bank will never request security details by e-mail. - Do not send or forward anything that:- - Others may find offensive - May be defamatory (about an individual or organisation) - Where copyright might be infringed - Do not circulate non work-related material.
+This includes but is not limited to:- - Jokes or Chain letters - Virus warnings

-- Malware or phishing warnings

-- Software

-- Music, pictures or video